 Built by industry pioneers, led by the people.

 The ability for cryptocurrency to be utilized for everyday transactions has been limited by a lack of speed in the most popular networks, such as Bitcoin and Ethereum.
-This has prevented their mass adoption for retail and real-life .
-Limitations in speed are due to an inherently poor design of linear block-chains which do not have the capability to process transactions quickly enough due to bottlenecks.
-Kaspa solves this problem through a novel approach “ BlockDag” which creates multiple blocks, every single second.
+This has prevented their mass adoption.
+Limitations in speed are due to an inherently poor design of linear blockchains which do not have the capability to process transactions quickly enough.
+Kaspa solves this problem through a novel approach “blockDAG” which creates multiple blocks every single second.
 This approach means transactions get entered into the network and ready for confirmation almost instantly.

-After transactions have been entered into a specific block on a blockchain, these transactions must be fully validated and confirmed by a network of validators.
-Confirmation is required to ensure that each spender and receiver’s ledger has been correctly calculated, that funds are available, and that each transaction is in fact a true one , and not an attack from a possible hacker.
+After transactions have been entered into a specific block on a blockchain, these transactions must be fully validated and confirmed by a network of nodes.
+Confirmation is required to ensure that each spender and receiver’s ledger has been correctly calculated, that funds are available, and that each transaction is in fact a true one, and not an attack from a possible hacker.
 Slow confirmation times have plagued cryptocurrencies for years.
 Kaspa solves this confirmation bottleneck by publishing each transaction on the blockDAG in one second, and getting full validator confirmation in 10 seconds on average.
 After the rust upgrade, we expect these times to decrease even further.

 Kaspa is a “pure” proof-of-work, and decentralized digital asset.
 While many projects are moving away from decentralization in order to scale and operate faster, Kaspa has persevered to solve these scalability and speed issues within a truly decentralized system.
 Decentralization is the heart of all cryptocurrencies, free from the manipulation of central entities and large stake holders.
 In order to keep decentralization intact while addressing any possible environmental negatives associated with mining, Kaspa has strategically chosen kHeavyHash.
 This algorithm is a very efficient ‘core heavy’ algorithm that allows very high hashing power per watt (as compared to most PoW algorithms such as ETHash, SHA-256, KawPow). kHeavyHash is also amenable to future optical mining systems which have the potential to utilize even less energy.
 In addition to utilizing an efficient algorithm, Kaspa’s BlockDAG does not waste any blocks (thus conserving energy).
 Each Kaspa block and chain contributes to the network security and none are discarded as opposed to Bitcoin and many other POW blockchains that regularly dispose of significant amounts of computational power when duplicate blocks are encountered.

-Kaspa employs the same security principles and methodology as bitcoin replacing SHA-256 PoW encryption with kHeavyHash. kHeavyHash, which inherits all the security properties of SHA-256, is a modification of the SHA-256 hashing algorithm which also includes a weighting function.
-Thus, the blockDAG is secured by a robust network of decentralized volunteers (miners)who validate and sign transactions.
-Like bitcoin, kaspa is also fully decentralized and permissionless.
+Kaspa employs the same security principles and methodology as bitcoin besides replacing SHA-256 PoW encryption with kHeavyHash. kHeavyHash, which inherits all the security properties of SHA-256, is a modification of the SHA-256 hashing algorithm which also includes a weighting function.
+Thus, the blockDAG is secured by a robust network of decentralized volunteers (miners) who validate and sign transactions.
+Like Bitcoin, Kaspa is also fully decentralized and permissionless.
 Anyone can participate and anyone can help secure the network.